What is the Ritucharya in Ayurveda?

-What Is Ritucharya?
+What is Ritucharya?

 The Sanskrit word “Ritucharya” is comprised of two words.
 “Ritu” means season, and “Charya” means regimen.
 Ritucharya in ancient Ayurvedic practice is maintaining a lifestyle and diet routine to deal with the physical and mental impact one faces during seasonal changes.

 Ritucharya in Ayurveda helps us build our physical and mental strength so that we can battle the various ailments that may happen due to seasonal changes.
-Practising this regime enables one to balance the three doshas (Pitta, Vata and Kapha) in our body.
+Practising this regime enables one to balance the three doshas (Pitta, Vata, and Kapha) in our body.

 Ayurveda divides a year into two “Kaalas” periods, and each Kaal is further divided into three seasons.
 So, according to Ayurveda, there are six seasons in a particular year.
-Each of these seasons last approximately two months, and they are synonymous with the weather seen in the Indian subcontinent.
+Each of these seasons lasts approximately two months, and they are synonymous with the weather seen in the Indian subcontinent.

 List of 6 Ritucharya According to Ayurveda